XueYing126/HumanML3D-SMPL/README.md

 * TotalCapture (TotalCapture)
 * BMLrub (BioMotionLab_NTroje)

-#### Unzip all datasets.
+Unzip all datasets.
+You could use `tools/unzip_amass.py`.
 In the bracket we give the name of the unzipped file folder.
-Please correct yours to the given names if they are not the same.

 #### Place all files under the directory **./amass_data/**.
 The directory structure shoud look like the following:
 ./amass_data/